mmakam2/pihole-mcp-server/README.md

 # 🍓 pihole-mcp-serer

 A Model Context Protocol (MCP) server for Pi-hole.
 This server exposes Pi-hole functionality as tools that can be used by AI assistants.
+This forked version includes OpenAPI REST endpoint instead of docker SSE endpoint.

 ## Dependencies